friedrichkilian/FontSync/README.md

 ## Planned updates

+- [ ] gui execute in new thread & stop function
 - [ ] compatibility for Windows and Linux
     - [ ] auto-detection
 - [x] a GUI for simpler use